Mental Health Parity and Addiction Equity Act (MHPAEA)

 Relevant Items for Meeting the ERISA Mental Health Parity Rule:

-1. Plan Design and Benefit Structure: Employers and associations must ensure that the design and benefit structure of their group health plans comply with the MHPAEA.
-This includes offering mental health and substance use disorder benefits comparable to medical and surgical benefits in terms of financial requirements (such as deductibles and copayments) and treatment limitations (such as visit limits and prior authorization requirements).
+- Employers and associations must ensure their group health plan design complies with the MHPAEA requirements.
+Plans must offer mental health and substance use disorder benefits comparable to medical and surgical benefits.
+This includes similar financial requirements like deductibles and copays, and treatment limits like visit caps and prior authorizations.

-1. Transparency in Plan Documents: Employers and associations must provide clear and understandable information regarding mental health and substance use disorder benefits in plan documents, including summaries of benefits and coverage.
-Transparency helps participants make informed decisions about their healthcare options.
+- Employers and associations must clearly explain mental health and substance use disorder benefits in plan documents.
+Transparency helps participants make informed healthcare decisions.

 Challenges and Addressing Them: